 Located in rugged Kananaskis Country, Tent Ridge is not for the faint of heart!
 The trailhead lies along an old logging road in the Spray Valley Provincial Park and is quite a drive from any nearby town (even from Canmore).
 The hike itself is 10.9 km (6.8 mi) long and takes you to what is probably one of the most impressive viewpoints in the Canadian Rockies, with views stretching across the Spray Lakes and the Mount Assiniboine Valley.
-With several resident grizzly bears frequenting the area, you should be cautious!
+With several resident (grizzly) bears frequenting the area, you should be cautious!

 Best multi-day hikes in the Canadian Rockies

 The 46 km (28.6 mi) Berg Lake trail is a backcountry hiking trail in Mt.
 Robson Provincial Park.
 Passing three biogeoclimatic zones, this hike is home to some of the best and diverse scenery in the Canadian Rockies!
 From the largest peak in the Rockies, to the milky blue Kinney Lake, impressive Emperor Falls, and the glacial-fed Berg Lake… this hike won’t disappoint!
 Allow yourself at least 2 days to hike out-and-back to fully enjoy the incredible landscapes.

 Also called the “Matterhorn of the Rockies”, Mt.
 Assiniboine is located deep into the wilderness of Mt.
 Assiniboine Provincial Park.
 There are a few trailheads leading to this magnificent mountain: Mount Shark Trailhead and the route starting at Sunshine Village are both around 30 km (18.6 mi) one-way, whereas Wonder Pass is shorter (26 km / 16.1 mi one-way) but harder!
 Allow yourself at least 3-4 days to do the full hike, or combine with a helicopter flight in or out.
 If you are planning a thru-hike from Sunshine Village to Mount Shark Trailhead via Wonder Pass, make sure to check out our informational video.

 Located in Jasper National Park, the Skyline Trail follows 44 km (27.3 mi) of stunning mountain vistas, green valleys, and breathtaking lakes.
 Hiking in a one-way route (above the treeline for the most part) is what makes this hike a true spectacle.
 2-4 days are required to successfully walk from Maligne Lake trailhead to Signal Mountain, crossing three challenging mountain passes.